tvanantwerp/tomvanantwerp.com/coding-questions/leetcode-001-two-sum.md

 };
 ```

 Here I use a JavaScript object to keep track of numbers I've seen and their indices.
-This gets runtime back down to $O(n)$.
+This gets runtime back down to $O(n)$ with space complexity of $O(n)$.

 My most recent solution is basically the same, except that it uses the newer built-in `Map` in JavaScript.